 If you know that portions of your StreamBase application can run without dependencies on the other streaming data in your application, you may be able to improve the overall throughput by allowing those portions to run in their own parallel regions.
 Parallel regions are usually implemented as separate threads in the JVM running StreamBase Server, but do not think of parallel region and thread as exactly synonymous terms.
 For example, it is possible for more than one parallel region to execute, serially, in the same thread.
 It is also possible for separate scheduled executions of the same parallel region to occur in different threads.
 See Parallel Region Defined.

-In StreamBase Studio, in the Properties View for most operators, the Concurrency tab includes an option to Run this component in its own thread (which changes to Run each instance of this component in its own thread when Multiplicity = multiple).
+In StreamBase Studio, in the Properties View for most operators, the Concurrency tab includes an option to Run this component in a parallel region (which changes to Run each instance of this component in a parallel region when Multiplicity = multiple).

 This option is available for most operators, except those that need to be processed sequentially.
 The option to run in a separate parallel region is not available for the Sequence operator, or for Query operators connected to Query Table data constructs.
 By contrast, the option is available for Query operators that are connected to JDBC Table data constructs.